Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training

-We first create training data for the task by aligning Wikidata triples to Wikipedia text (see Figure \ref{fig:alignment_algo}).
-For each subject entity, we restrict ourselves to the root section of its Wikipedia page because this section generally describes the relations of the subject entity with other entities.
+For each entity, we constrain the candidate sentences to the root section of its Wikipedia page because this section generally describes the relations of the subject entity with other entities.
 For each sentence in this section, we match all triples that have this entity as the subject.
-A triple is said to match if any of the aliases of the object entity matches.
-We do not match relations as there are too many ways to express them.
-Restricting to the subject entity's page and root section generally ensures that the relation is expressed in the sentence if it mentions the object entity.
+A triple is said to match if any alias of the object entity occurs in the sentence.
+We do not match relations to text as there are too many ways to express them.
+Constraining to the subject entity's page and root section generally ensures that the relation is expressed in the sentence if it mentions the object entity.
 Each triple can align to multiple sentences and each sentence can have multiple triples aligned to it.
-If any alias of the subject entity matches to given sentence, the sentence is selected as is, else the first animate third-person personal or possessive pronoun is replaced by the subject entity's canonical name.
-The pronoun replacement heuristic also works well because of the subject entity page and root section restriction.
+If any alias of the subject entity occurs in the given sentence, the sentence is selected as is, else the first animate third-person personal or possessive pronoun is replaced by the subject entity's canonical name.
+The pronoun replacement heuristic also works well because of this constraint.
 All triples aligned to a given sentences are combined together as a single example.

+Alignment statistics are shown in Table \ref{table:alignStats} and some alignment examples are shown in Table \ref{table:KalignEx}.
+There are a total of $\sim$45M triples, $\sim$35\% of which were aligned to sentences.
+This results in $\sim$8M examples, covering $\sim$42\% of the relations.

+Note that each sentence in the aligned corpus is matched to triples with a common subject entity.
+While this results in some noise, such errors should be small due to the constraint that the text is the root section of the subject entity page.
+This constraint allows us to maintain the same property of common subject entity as the entity subgraph used in inference (\S \ref{sec:kelm_corpus}).
+It also simplified the alignment process, removing the need to match relations to text.
+In comparison, the T-REx \cite{elsahar-etal-2018-rex} corpus does not have this noise due the use of typical NLP pipeline with coreference resolution and predicate linking.
+However, it suffers from errors due to entity linking and incorrect entailment, which are unlikely in our corpus due to this constraint.